How do my rates compare to other utilities?

 There is a monthly minimum bill when not in use.
-Customers have the choice to turn service off (disconnect) at the end of watering season, but will have to fill out an application for service and pay a $35.00 service charge to reconnect in the spring.
+Customers have the choice to turn service off (disconnect) at the end of watering season but will have to fill out an application for service as well as pay a $35.00 service charge to reconnect in the spring.

 The state requires all backflow devices be tested annually.
 This is done by First Utility.
 This test is $50.00 and is added to customer’s bill when device is tested.

 First Utility does not read/recognize any type of metering unless it belongs to our utility.